Editor’s Note: This post has been updated with fresh links and new content. 🙂

 This means making smaller ad groups with smaller targeting criteria.

-To accomplish this, you’ll want to focus on Single Keyword Ad Groups (SKAGs) where all new Search terms are extracted to create new SKAGs.
+To accomplish this, you’ll want to generate Single Keyword Ad Groups (SKAGs) by extracting Search terms and creating individual ad groups for these keywords.

-And this isn’t just so you can control what’s beneath the surface in a better way, your new granularity will fundamentally improve your Click-Through-Rates, Quality Scores, Cost-Per-Clicks, and most importantly, your Cost-Per-Conversions.
+And this isn’t just so you can control what’s beneath the surface in a better way.
+Your new granularity will fundamentally improve your entire Google Ads strategy: Click-Through-Rates, Quality Scores, Cost-Per-Clicks, and most importantly, your Cost-Per-Conversions.

-Eventually, your Search term report will start looking like this, where your top Search terms match your Keywords:
+Eventually, your Search term report will look like this, where your top Search terms match your Keywords:

 Once you start looking at which demographics or interests that aren’t performing well, then you start adding them as exclusions or create smaller audiences that don’t include targeting criteria that isn’t performing well.